 Your customers are the most important factor for generating revenue.
 Think about it.
 Without customers to pay for your products and services, you have no revenue, which means no profit.
 Plain and simple.
 Without customers, your business can’t exist.
 Make sure you know and understand what your customers want.
 Understanding customer demand is essential to meeting it.
 You’ll also have a better chance of working out what went wrong.
 You can then go about fixing the problem accordingly, ensuring it doesn’t happen again.
 Today, we look at Six Sigma and customer complaints.
-Learn how to measure their image of your company with this KPI.
+Learn how to measure the image of your company with this KPI.

 Where to Begin